Commander in Chief British Army of the Rhine; Commander Northern Army Group of NATO at time of the Cold War, Master Gunner St James Park, KCB |

 By Nigel Farndale (Nephew of Martin Farndale)

-… During the first
+… During the first Gulf war my late

-Gulf war my late uncle, General Sir Martin Farndale, was invited to discuss
+uncle, General Sir Martin Farndale, was invited to discuss military strategy

-military strategy with David Dimbleby.
+with David Dimbleby.

-He accepted, even
+He accepted, even though he thought

-indulging in endless, pointless speculation and treating the whole thing as a
+pointless speculation and treating the whole thing as a game and, worse, an

-game and, worse, an excuse to try out its new computer graphics.
-I imagine he
+excuse to try out its new computer graphics.
+I imagine he wanted to convey the

-wanted to convey the seriousness of the situation, to impress upon viewers the
+seriousness of the situation, to impress upon viewers the fact that the lives

-fact that the lives of British soldiers, including that of his own son, were at
+of British soldiers, including that of his own son, were at risk.

-He was shown to a
+He was shown to a chair, had a

-that my uncle felt was rotten and decadent about the BBC in particular and
+felt was rotten and decadent about the BBC in particular and

 modern society in general.

-Perhaps things have
+Perhaps things have changed since my

-changed since my uncle's day, although when I look at General Sir Mike Jackson,
+uncle's day, although when I look at General Sir Mike Jackson, he of the face

-he of the face and voice of thunder, I find this hard to believe.
-While it is
+and voice of thunder, I find this hard to believe.
+While it is true that

-for medical reasons - they were affecting his eyesight - and woe betide the
+medical reasons - they were affecting his eyesight - and woe betide the

 journalist who suggests otherwise.

-Unlike prime ministers, generals cannot afford
+Unlike prime ministers, generals cannot afford to appear effete.

-because they have to command the respect of their men.
-And not only do they
+They are and must be bastions of masculinity, not least because they have to command the respect of their men.
+And not only do

-have to make tough decisions but they also have to witness the consequences of
+they have to make tough decisions but they also have

-I suspect that a dusting of orange powder
+I suspect that a dusting of orange powder would have been to my

-would have been to my uncle what the cutting off of hair was to Sampson, a
+uncle what the cutting off of hair was to Sampson, a

 sapping of his strength, albeit it mental rather than physical. …